Drei07/REPO/Readme.txt

      - (Note: it depends on the local/server, just follow the information provided by your host incase you uploaded it online).
 # Credentials/Users Account
 ## Administrator:
-- School Superadmin
+- Superadmin
 admin@dhvsu.edu.ph - admin123
 - School MIS
 mis@dhvsu.edu.ph - mis123
-- School DIRR
+- School DIRRCTOR of Research
 dirr@dhvsu.edu.ph - dirr123
-- School VPRET
-vpret@dhvsu.edu.ph - vpret123
+- School Vice President for Research vpret@dhvsu.edu.ph - vpret123
 - School Instructor
 instructor1@dhvsu.edu.ph - instructor123
 ## User:
 - Student
 sharloteisip@gmail.com - shar123

+flow

+student to create the study
+instructor to recommend the study approved by the dirr(director of research) study will be visible to vpret for approval of the study to be published dirr to publish approved study bythe VPRET